By Samuel P.

 examination of

 the matter will show.
-The order of narration is not historical
+The order of narration is not historical but

 moral; that

-which occurs last being often here (as elsewhere) narrated
+which occurs last being often here (as elsewhere) narrated first.

 Indeed, it is

-usual in all prophetic Scripture to exhibit the final scene of
+usual in all prophetic Scripture to exhibit the final scene of triumph

 and

-glory--“the preface of blessing
+glory—“the preface of blessing

-,” as it has been most appropriately called--before the
+,” as it has been most appropriately called—before the

 intervening